techrabbit58/QL3005P/README.md

-QJ3005P is a remote control interface class for bench power supplies that have a couple of remote control capabilities, like QuatPower LN-3005P, QJE QJ-3005P, TEK3005P etc. There are a lot of very similar devices available from chinese manufacturers, all sharing the same look and feel, and more or less the same remote control capabilities.
+QJ3005P is a remote control interface class for bench power supplies that have a couple of remote control capabilities, like QuatPower LN-3005P, QJE QJ-3005P, TEK3005P, Vellemann LABPS3005N etc. There are a lot of very similar devices available, apparently from the same chinese manufacturer, all sharing the same look and feel, and more or less the same remote control capabilities.